Nursing—Registered Nursing (R.N.) to B.S.N.

 Bachelor of Science

 Increase your earning power by completing your Nursing B.S.
-Degree* at IRSC.
+Degree at IRSC.
+Nursing courses (NUR) total 31 credits.